Tree Service Milwaukee Trusts Provides Firewood and Woodchips

 Woodchips and Firewood for Pickup or Delivery in Southeast Wisconsin

 Russ’s Tree Service and Removal offers woodchips and kiln-dried firewood.
 We deliver by the truckload to save you time and money by buying in bulk.
-Our high-quality firewood is affordably priced and perfect for use in your indoor or outdoor fireplace, wood burning stove, or for campfires.
+Our high-quality firewood is affordably priced and perfect for indoor or outdoor fireplaces, wood burning stoves, or campfires.

 Arborist woodchips (those produced by arborists from the mulching of trees) are superb for creating and maintaining gorgeous gardens and landscapes.
 An even distribution of woodchips around trees and shrubs adds aesthetic appeal to your lawn while keeping weeds to a minimum.